usnistgov/800-63-3/sp800-63b/sec4_aal.md

 Detailed normative requirements for authenticators and verifiers at each AAL are provided in Section 5.

-See [Selecting AAL](https://pages.nist.gov/TIG-Stage/sp800-63-3.html#AAL_CYOA) for details on how to chose the most appropriate AAL.
+See [SP 800-63-3 Section 6.2](sp800-63-3.html#AAL_CYOA) for details on how to choose the most appropriate AAL.

 FIPS 140 requirements are satisfied by [[FIPS 140-2]](#FIPS140-2) or newer revisions.